-5. (a) Do the States claim a share of the Imperial customs revenue Customs. and, if so, on what grounds?

-(b) Has the recent raising of customs duties adversely affected the States or their subjects?
-If so, please quote facts and figures.

-(c) Would the States be prepared to abolish their own import and export duties on condition of receiving a share, to be agreed upon, of Imperial customs revenue?

-(d) On what grounds do the Princes who are Members of the Chamber in their own right, other than those already enjoying exemption, claim exemption from the payment of customs duties on or their
+- 5. (a) Do the States claim a share of the Imperial customs revenue customs, and, if so, on what grounds? - (b) Has the recent raising of customs duties adversely affected the States or their subjects?
+If so, please quote facts and figures. - (c) Would the States be prepared to abolish their own import and export duties on condition of receiving a share, to be agreed upon, of Imperial customs revenue? - (d) On what grounds do the Princes who are Members of the Chamber in their own right, other than those already enjoying exemption, claim exemption from the payment of customs duties on articles imported for the personal use of themselves or their families?

 Railway Jurisdiction.
+6. Have the States anything to add to the summary regarding jurisdiction over lands occupied by railways in their territories, as amended by the Standing Committee of the Chamber of Princes on the 20th of August, 1924?
+(See Annexure A.)

 Mints and Currency.
+7. Are there any considerations relative to this question which the States would like to bring before the Committee?

 Dealings between Indian States and Capitalists and Financial Agents.
+8. Have the States anything to add to the summary approved by the Chamber of Princes in November, 1924, in regard to this question?

 Manufacture and Export of Salt by the Darbars.
+9. This subject is dealt with by treaties and agreements between the States and the Government of India.
+Have the States any representations to make in regard to it?

 Posts and Telegraphs.
+10. Have the States any objection to the working of the existing system of telegraph and postal services within their territories, and what claims do they make to the profits, if any, accruing from these services, and in the event of losses, would the States be prepared to share the losses?